nus-cs2113-AY2122S2/tp/docs/team/matheril.md

 * TableFormatterRow
     * A helper class for `TableFormatter`.
 It represents a single row of the table.
 * Message
-    * A class that contains all hardcoded strings used by all classes in SplitLah, such as error or logger messages.
+    * Set up this class so other developers can store their hardcoded strings in it, such as error and logging messages.

 #### Testing
 * Added JUnit tests for `ActivityEditCommand` and `ActivityEditCommandParser`.